patrickbower/player-stats/README.md

 Although the task is complete and working using standards set out in the brief there a couple of notable points I've run out of time to add:

  - Document code using JSdocs
- - Add pollyfill's for use in IE11
+ - Add polyfills for use in IE11
  - Add accessibility features (aria-roles)